SAP-samples/teched2023-DA271/exercises/ex3/README.md

     -   For LANGUAGE, set semantic type to Language
     -   For DESCRIPTION, set semantic type to Text
     -   For HIERARCHYID, set label column to DESCRIPTION
--   Save & Deploy
+-   Click Deploy
 -   Reopen local table *HierarchyDirectory*
 -   In section Assocations, create a new text association to *HierarchyDirectoryTexts* and define the mapping as HierarchyDirectory.HIERARCHYID = HierarchyDirectoryTexts.HIERARCHYID
--   Save & Deploy
+-   Click Deploy

 ### Create Text Node Dimension